 Several decades ago, many of the most successful businesses in the world were created by men.
 However, it’s now estimated that 43% of all companies are founded by women.

 In this article, we want to celebrate women in business by taking a look at some of the top female entrepreneurs in the startup world.
 Originally, we took the top 17 female startups and split them into categories.
-Note, these categories are too generic and made only in order to structure the article
+The majority of these startups could get to exit.
+Note, that these categories are too generic and made only to structure the article.

 Body-related female-led startups